 An “I.S.” (imaging system) version of the TV-60 with a different tube and bigger focuser was once available, but it is a completely different ‘scope built around the same lens, weighs twice as much!

 Stock image of the TV-60IS.

-One thing the TV-60 does share with the Ranger is its helical focusing system.
-The helical focuser sits on the end of a finely-machined draw-tube held in place by a locking screw.
+One thing the TV-60 does share with the Ranger is its focuser - a helical on the end of a finely-machined draw-tube held in place by a locking screw.
 You get coarse focus with the draw-tube, then fine adjustment with the helical focuser.
-The focuser works by a twisting a brass ring with rubber grip, which extends and retracts the 1.25” focuser tube.
+The helical focuser works by a twisting a brass ring with rubber grip, which extends and retracts the 1.25” focuser tube.
 It is super-smooth and precise, almost at the level of a micro-focuser, with no play or shift, but has short-travel.
-This sometimes means you swap to a longer focal length eyepiece, reach the end of the helical travel, twist it back in, refocus with the drawtube and finally twist back out to achieve perfect focus again: a bit more hassle than with a conventional focuser.

 In order to save weight, the TV-60 has kept the mounting bar from the Ranger.
 This allows you to adjust the balance point, but avoids the weight of a ring.
 The bar carries three ¼-20 threads – two with the standard Tele Vue spacing for their mount heads and a central one for photo tripods.